 Making Your Christmas Tree Sparkle

 For anyone who has read any of the Craft Tutorials on my blog, you’ll know that there are two crafting staples that I swear by!
 The first is googly eyes.
-They just make any characters come straight to life – these super cute leaf buddies are one of our best uses of googly eyes yet!
-You can check out my post all about Leaf Buddies here!)
+They just make any characters come straight to life.

 And my second crafting stape is glitter – because it can transform the simplest of crafts into sparkly masterpieces!
 I used to use glitter sparingly because I didn’t like the mess.
-But after seeing the joy on my daughters face, and the finished art, makes it so worth it.
+But after seeing the joy on my daughter’s face, the finished art makes it so worth it.